Posted by Todd Smith

 It includes having the personal initiative to get started and the stamina to persevere.
-Being disciplined gives you the strength to withstand hardships and difficulties, whether physical, emotional or mental.
-It allows forgoing immediate satisfaction, in order to gain something better, but which requires effort and time.
+Being disciplined gives you the strength to withstand hardships and difficulties, whether physical, emotional, or mental.
+It allows forgoing immediate satisfaction in order to gain something better but requires effort and time.

 Discipline is one of the cornerstones to living a successful and fulfilling life and something we should all strive to master.

 Benefits of Becoming a Disciplined Person

 When you are consistent in doing the things you know you should do when you know you should do them, here are the benefits you will enjoy:

 Downside of Lacking Discipline

 When you consistently neglect to do the things you know you should do when they should be done, here’s the downside:

 Making the decision to become a disciplined person may prove to be one of the most important decisions you make because of its powerful influence on every part of your life.